Pylons/waitress/docs/filewrapper.rst

 used as the iteration chunk size.
 The ``block_size`` argument is optional;
 if it is not passed, a default value ``32768`` is used.

-Waitress will set a ``Content-Length`` header on the behalf of an application when a file wrapper with a sufficient ``filelike_object`` is used if the application hasn't already set one.
+Waitress will set a ``Content-Length`` header on behalf of an application when a file wrapper with a sufficiently file-like object is used if the application hasn't already set one.

 The machinery which handles a file wrapper currently doesn't do anything